bigcommerce/catalyst/docs/deployment.md

 > [!NOTE]
 > **Before you start**
-> The following overview assumes you have created a Catalyst storefront, either [using the CLI](/docs/getting_started.md) or following the [Advanced configuration guide](/docs/monorepo.md).
-Your project directory should contain only a single Next.js application, rather than the monorepo present in the [Catalyst GitHub repository](https://github.com/bigcommerce/catalyst).
-If you want to develop using the monorepo, you'll need to modify these instructions.
+> This guide assumes you have created a Catalyst storefront using [the CLI](/docs/getting_started.md) or the [Advanced configuration guide](/docs/monorepo.md).
+Your project directory should contain only a Next.js application rather than the monorepo in the [Catalyst GitHub repository](https://github.com/bigcommerce/catalyst).
+If you want to develop using the monorepo, you must modify these instructions.
 For more information, see [Monorepo](/docs/monorepo.md).

 ## Deploy to Vercel from vercel.com